OCA/purchase-workflow/purchase_order_line_sequence/README.rst

 Purchase order lines with sequence number
 =========================================

-Provides a new field on the purchase order, which allows to manage the order of its purchase order lines.
+Provides a new field sequence on the purchase order, which allows to manage the order of its purchase order lines.
+The sequence then is propagated to the Invoice lines and the Stock Moves.

 Usage